exploratory-io/book/viz/pivot.md

-## Visual Formatting
+## Color Assignment

-You can quickly apply the visual formatting from the "Visual Formatting" column menu.
+You can quickly apply the color formatting from the "Color Assignment" column menu.
 You can configure the formatting details in the [Column Configuration Dialog](column-configuration-dialog.md).

 ![](images/pivot_viz_format_menu.png)